 Muktinath (3680m) to Jomsom (3330m): 23-kilometer bus ride which takes 1 hour

 The seats in local buses here are extremely close together and the bags in the middle prevent from being able to stretch out fully.
-It is not the most comfortable ride as we pass by the villages of Kagbeni and Eklebhatti.
+Unfortunately, it is not the most comfortable ride.
+Luckily, the views are great as we pass by the villages of Kagbeni and Eklebhatti.

 Thankfully we see the village of Jomsom in the distance.
 It stretches out quite far, full of flat-roofed two-story buildings.
 In the far end is where we stay and where you will find the majority of teahouses.

 Jomsom (2720m) to Pokhara (1400m): 160 km flight which takes half an hour

 In Jomsom, we decided flying back to Pokhara would be the best decision for us.
 Unfortunately, we were both unwell and taking a bus down would have been horrific in the vomiting state we were in.
 The plane tickets cost $100.00 each which was certainly the most expensive part of the Annapurna Circuit.
 Though, being on one of the small planes, taking off from a crazy short runway and experiencing the whole airport which is run by the military was certainly a highlight.
 Also, you cannot beat the views from that plane.

 Continuing On The Annapurna Circuit

 If you do not want to fly to Pokhara from Jomsom you can continue trekking the Annapurna Circuit via hiking and taking buses all the way back to Pokhara.
 If you have plenty of free time you could perhaps even do the Annapurna Base Camp trek or Poon Hill.